 Your supervisor or tutor may also be willing to write a short statement on your behalf.
 If they are happy to do this, some things they could note include:

 - Some details and/or evidence of past high quality academic work

 - A rationale for why you could have used lecture slides/notes

 - Any information about academic integrity sessions/notes you have been given – did they include information about how to avoid the misconduct you have been alleged of?

 - how your work could be raised as plagiarism - did you use definitions?
 Formulas which cannot be altered?
 Are some answers likely to be the same for all students because there is only one, or a finite number of, correct answers?

 It is possible to appeal against a decision made using the Academic Misconduct procedures.

 The Advice Service can assist you with making an appeal.
-The appeal must be submitted within 10 days of the notification of the Panel’s decision so if you require support, please get in touch as soon as you receive your decision.
+The appeal must be submitted within 10 working days of the formal notification of the Panel’s decision so if you require support, please get in touch as soon as you receive your decision.